josty11/netflixData/README.md

-# netflixData
-Visualising the data from the Netflix dataset based on the number of releases available for different years and ratings.
-You can choose the year range on the left-hand side to see the comparison of releases number for this specific time span.
-You can also choose one or several ratings to compare the number of releases with these ratings.

 # Netflix Data Visualization (Shiny App)

 This repository contains a Shiny application built during the *Coding for Data Science* course as part of my Master’s in Data Science and Economics.
 The project focuses on exploring and visualizing the Netflix titles dataset using the R language and Shiny framework.